 The mural itself is pretty easy to find, so just make sure you keep your eyes peeled once arriving near Draper James.

 11.)
 Take a selfie at What Lifts You wings mural

-So, at it happens, Nashville’s creative scene isn’t just music (which it’s world famous for) but also a shed load of amazing street art that seems to be dotted all across the city.
+So, as it happens, Nashville’s creative scene isn’t just music (which it’s world-famous for) but also a shed load of amazing street art that seems to be dotted all across the city.
 Created by Kelsey Montague, the What Lifts You wings mural has now become an iconic sight to see in Nashville.